-AIR WARRIOR was released as the world's first online multiplayer, multiplatform combat simulator for Amiga, ST, PC and Macintosh.
-The game software was intended for use with a modem (preferably 2400 or 9600 baud or faster) to dial-up dedicated online multiplayer services that existed in various countries in the 1980s/90s (e.g. GEnie, AOL and CompuServe in the USA; On-Line Entertainment and Connect Online in the UK; OzEmail in Australia).
-Unfortunately, these services ceased long ago and online play is no longer possible.
-The game, however, can be played offline from disk, but only solo flights are possible and much of the graphical detail witnessed in online multiplayer combat is absent.
+Unfortunately, these services ceased long ago in the late 1990s and online multiplayer gameplay is no longer possible.
+The game, however, can be played offline from disk, but only passive solo flights are possible and much of the graphical detail witnessed in online multiplayer combat is absent.

-Original release contens include a large A1 game poster with a map of the European theatre on the reverse side, as well as an On-line flight connect modem offer.
+Original release contents include a large A1 game poster with a map of the European theatre on the reverse side, as well as an On-line Entertainment flight connect modem offer.

 A Danish budget version of AIR WARRIOR with localised in-game menus was released by Euro Power Pack circa mid-1990s.

 - V2.9a (199x)

 - V2.9b (199x)

 - V2.9c (27-Jun-94) [download HERE]